-Fiction Non- Fiction Poetry Writing Focus Writing Focus Writing Focus Script writing- write an additional scene to the play script.
-What happens next Letter writing- writing formal letters of complaint Veruca Salt Poem To form a poem about the descent of Veruca Salt going down the shoot.
+Fiction Non- Fiction Poetry Writing Focus Writing Focus Writing Focus To write a narrative about a refugee Letter writing- writing formal letters of complaint Veruca Salt Poem · To form a poem about the descent of Veruca Salt going down the shoot.
 Rising Stars Vocabulary Activity- Page 66- Can we explore synonyms poetry?